Using Up Lettuce and Herbs – Orange-Rosemary Syrup

 What else can you do with lettuce?

-- Also truly wonderful is lettuce soup.
-Think cream of spinach with bacon and onion but wilt lettuce instead.
+Also truly wonderful is lettuce soup.
+Think cream of spinach with bacon and onion but with lettuce instead.
 Afraid of winging it?
-Here are some interesting recipes to follow: Tangy Herbed Lettuce Soup from The Nourishing Gourmet and Arugula and Red Onion Soup from Collected Quotidian.
+Here are some interesting recipes to follow: Tangy Herbed Lettuce Soup from The Nourishing Gourmet and Broccoli Arugula Soup from Joy the Baker.

 Herbs, herbs and more herbs:

 Drying herbs is space and time-consuming.
 No worries.
 There are other better-tasting, simpler and more interesting ways to use up and preserve your herbs.

 We all know about making pesto and freezing it in ice cube trays.
 If you love pesto and think you’ll use it, don’t limit yourself to basil and pine nuts.
 Think sage and walnut, parsley and almond, cilantro and lime zest.
 And skip the messily annoying ice cube trays.
 Fill a large ziplock bag 1/3 full and lay it flat in the freezer.
 Try to remember to smoosh it around once before it freezes.
 If you forget, no worries.
 As long as it wasn’t too full and was lying flat, a few smacks with a rolling pin will break it up so you can snag out little bits as you need it.